NWL Staff Bios

 Chadé’s leadership is rooted in strength, culture, and responsibility.
 She believes Native women’s leadership reflects the matriarchal foundations of many tribal nations—guiding, protecting, and making decisions with future generations in mind.
 She is inspired by leaders who create space for others to grow and is passionate about contributing to work that uplifts Native women, strengthens communities, and supports the development of future generations.
 Her personal power is grounded in persistence, grace, and the courage to continue forward with intention and purpose.

-Krista Chico, loan fund manager
+Krista Chico, program manager

 Krista has worked with the Native Professional Advancement Center (NPAC), where she supported program growth, strengthened partnerships, and helped increase participant engagement through collaboration and outreach.
 Her work has included coordinating opportunities for participants, building relationships with partner organizations, and contributing to increased program participation through expanded funding and community engagement efforts.